146 Commonwealth

 Click here for an index to the deeds for 146 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 435, from Clarendon to Dartmouth.

 By the 1877-1878 winter season, Stephen and Abbie (Fuller) Westcott had made 146 Commonwealth their home.
-They previously lived at 119 West Chester Park (468 Massachusetts Avenue).
+They previously lived at 119 West Chester Park (which later became 468 Massachusetts Avenue).

 Edith Westcott married in June of 1893 to Francis Wright Fabyan, a cotton and dry goods merchant in his family’s firm, Bliss, Fabyan & Co.
 After their marriage, they lived at 148 Commonwealth.